-Heart problems, most commonly, heart murmurs and mitral valve disease.
+Heart Conditions, most commonly, heart murmurs and mitral valve disease.
 An echocardiogram performed and examined by a specialist veterinarian is the only way to properly screen the heart.
 The heart must be examined yearly to ensure of no later onset issues.

 Epilepsy is a common occurrence in whippets, sadly this is not testable and the genetics are still unknown, we do not know for sure if epilepsy is inherited from the parents or another cause.
-Certain bloodlines seems to produce epilepsy more frequently than others so we err on the side of caution to avoid affected bloodlines.
+Certain bloodlines seem to produce epilepsy more frequently than others so we err on the side of caution to avoid known affected bloodlines.

 Below is the breed specific health testing for whippets as per the Whippet Health Foundations recommendations and requirements.